sujit70777/Awsome-Mobile-App-Development/README.md

 - [Accio](https://github.com/JamitLabs/Accio) - A SwiftPM based dependency manager for iOS & Co. with improvements over Carthage.
 - [Carthage](https://github.com/Carthage/Carthage) - A simple, decentralized dependency manager for Cocoa.
+- [CocoaPods](https://cocoapods.org/) - CocoaPods is the dependency manager for Objective-C projects.
+It has thousands of libraries and can help you scale your projects elegantly.